-While performance is all-encompassing, the technology you use to build your site acts as the foundation for everything that comes after.
-What falls under the “technology” umbrella of performance?
+The technology you use to build your site is the foundation for everything that comes after.

-To ensure high frontend performance, site owners should be constantly testing and gathering new performance data.
-When you change a piece of tech, add a new feature, or even update an existing plugin, you should always test your performance to see if it was negatively impacted.
-That way you can continue to upgrade your tech, while also improving overall performance.
+Site owners should constantly test and gather performance data.
+When you change a piece of tech, add a new feature, or even update an existing plugin, you should always measure your overall performance.
+That way you can isolate and test the impact of each change.

 How you gather data